JoshRodd/freecheck/README.md

 except the Python program hasn't implemented logos yet.
 The intent of the Python program is to present a module that is easy to use from other programs.

+You can create a Python package in `dist/` by running `build.sh`.
+The build system is based on Python Poetry.

 CONFIGURATION
 -------------